The Peregrine Fund: U.S. programs

 The Peregrine Fund currently has two recovery projects in the United States: The Aplomado falcon in Texas and the California condor in northern Arizona.
 Aplomado falcons were once widespread in the American Southwest but habitat changes, pesticides and human persecution restricted their range to a few areas in Mexico by the 1950s.
 The Peregrine Fund began breeding the falcons and releasing them in Texas in 1993.
 With a substantial population of falcons established in South Texas, the focus then shifted to West Texas.
 In 2002 Aplomado falcons were released on several private ranches and in 2007, biologists observed the fledging of wild falcons in West Texas for the first time in more than 70 years.

 California condors were close to extinction in the 1980s when an effort began to capture the last birds in existence, numbering 22 in 1981.
 Condor pairs have produced more than 100 offspring at the Boise breeding facility.
-By 1996 there were enough young condors to begin establishing a recovery effort in Arizona (one was already under way in California).
+By 1996 there were enough young condors to begin establishing a recovery effort in Arizona (one was already underway in California).
 The goal of the recovery plan is to establish two geographically separate populations, each with at least 150 condors and 15 breeding pairs.
 When chicks are ready to fledge, they are transported from the breeding facility in Idaho to the release site in Arizona.
 These condors produced their first wild offspring by 2003.
-Future success of the program is jeopardized by lead poisoning from carcasses and gut piles left in the field by shooters using lead ammunition, which fragment into hundreds of tiny pieces upon impact.
+The future success of the program is jeopardized by lead poisoning from carcasses and gut piles left in the field by shooters using lead ammunition, which fragments into hundreds of tiny pieces upon impact.
 The Peregrine Fund currently is researching the amount of lead contained in hunter-killed game animals.